Pumpkin Cream Puff

 Testimony of the Day

 “I’m not a doctor or a scientist.
-I’m just a 47 year old lady who has had IBS for at least 20 ears and was diagnosed with fibromyalgia a little over 10 years ago.
+I’m just a 47-year-old lady who has had IBS for at least 20 years and was diagnosed with fibromyalgia a little over 10 years ago.
 I hadn’t had normal BM’s or a day without pain for so long it became my new normal.
 I had just learned to live with it.
 There were days I didn’t have the strength to pick up a coffee mug.
-Since I have been following Maria, I no longer have IBS symptoms, and no fibro pain.
+Since I have been following Maria, I no longer have IBS symptoms and no fibro pain.
 I feel great!
 As an added bonus…I have lost almost 50 pounds and weigh what I did before the birth of my oldest child.
 My energy is great.
 My moods are stable.
 And her recipes have made it soooo easy.
 Thanks Maria.” – Linda

 I have 2 of my books on sale for almost 30% off!
 Nutritious and Delicious is only $12.99.
 This is the last printing of this book.
 Go HERE to get your copy.

 My Sweets Cookbook is also on sale.
 It is only $12.99.
 Go Here to get in on the sale!

 Preheat oven to 375 degrees.
 Separate the eggs and reserve the yolks for another recipe.
 In a large bowl, whip egg whites and cream of tartar until VERY stiff.
 Then add the whey.
 Using a spatula, gradually fold the pumpkin and spices into the egg white mixture, being careful not to break down the whites.
 If you want a sweeter puff, add in 1 tsp stevia.
 Place round balls of dough onto a GREASED baking sheet (or a mini muffin tin works great).
 Bake at 375 degrees for 10 minutes.
 Keep oven shut, and leave the puffs in there for another 5 minutes or until cool.
 Makes 24 puffs.